ADRC 760 Madison Ave Albany NY 12208 Phone: (518) 426-0575 info@naaresearch.com

 • Are you starting to have concerns about memory and cognition?

-During your clinic office visit if you are interested in research you may qualify for a FREE test to find out if you are genetically predisposed to Alzhiemer’s disease.
+During your clinic office visit if you are interested in research, we can order APOE genetic testing through a clinical laboratory to find out if you are genetically predisposed to Alzheimer’s Disease.

 Call for your appointment: 518-426-0575 or email us at Info@NAAResearch.com